maurobonfietti/rest-api-slim-php/README.md

 ### HELP AND DOCS:

-For more information on how to use the REST API, see the following document: [User's Manual](extras/DOC.md).

-Documentation also available on [Postman Documenter](https://documenter.getpostman.com/view/1915278/RztfwByr).
+For more information on how to use the REST API, see the following documentation available on [Postman Documenter](https://documenter.getpostman.com/view/1915278/RztfwByr).

 ## GIVE IT A TRY: